Picking hardware for local AI inference in 2026

 The AI PC trap

 Most machines wearing an “AI PC” sticker are still bandwidth-starved in any practical sense.
 Snapdragon X Elite (~135 GB/s), Intel Lunar Lake (~136 GB/s), MacBook Air M5 (~153 GB/s), Snapdragon X2 Elite (~152 to 228 GB/s depending on SKU).
-These are fine machines.
-They’re fine for small models, personal assistants, edge workloads.
+On an 8B Q4 model you’re looking at 15 to 25 tok/s, which is usable.
+Try to push a 13B dense model and you’re dropping below 15 tok/s on most of these.
+Anything bigger either doesn’t fit or crawls.
+These are fine machines for small models, personal assistants, edge workloads.
 They are not serious local inference hardware for anything larger than a 7 to 8B dense model.
 Physics still applies, which is inconvenient but consistent.

 The gimmicks section (or: technically possible doesn’t mean useful)

-A pattern keeps coming up in local AI discussions that I want to name directly, because it costs people a lot of time and money chasing a thing that doesn’t actually work well in practice.
+A pattern keeps coming up in local AI discussions that costs people real time and money chasing something that doesn’t work well in practice.

 The pitch goes like this: “My hardware doesn’t have enough memory, but I can still run a big model by only loading part of it at a time.”
 This is usually presented as a clever hack.
 Sometimes it is.
 More often it’s a performance cliff dressed up as a feature.

 Layer offloading.
 Tools like llama.cpp let you split model layers between GPU VRAM, system RAM, and even disk.
 The flag is -ngl (number of GPU layers).
 When you don’t have enough VRAM for the whole model, you offload some layers to CPU RAM.
 The problem is that every token generation step has to shuffle data across the PCIe bus between GPU and CPU.
-Real-world numbers here are brutal – people running 70B models with partial CPU offloading report around 1–3 tokens per second.
+Real-world numbers here are brutal, people running 70B models with partial CPU offloading report around 1 to 3 tokens per second.
 That’s technically running the model.
 It’s also roughly the speed of reading text out loud to yourself.
 Not useful for interactive work.

 Extreme quantization.
-Quantization is genuinely useful and I’m not criticizing it wholesale.
 Q4 is excellent, Q5 and Q8 are great when you can afford the memory for them.
 The cliff is at the bottom.
 Q2 quantization degrades quality enough that for many use cases you’d be better off running a smaller, better-quantized model.
 A Q2 70B model often loses to a Q4 7B on reasoning tasks while using four times the memory.
 The tradeoff is real.

 The test I’d apply: if your setup produces tokens slower than you read them, you’re probably past the gimmick threshold for interactive use.